I. The First 'Palm Beachers'

 During the President's visits, the Town of Palm Beach is essentially split in two.
 The only north-south highway, A1A, is closed to traffic in front of Mar-a-lago.
 Residents living in the southern third of the island city, and all service vehicles, must cross the bridge to the mainland, drive through West Palm Beach then cross the Lake Worth Lagoon a second time at the two northern bridges.

-Their are no national news media satellite trucks stationed outside of Mar-a-lago.
-Reporters broadcast their reports from Howard Park in West Palm Beach, five miles east of the Winter White House on the mainland.
-These "live reports from Palm Beach" are fake news.
+There are no national news media satellite trucks stationed inside the Mar-a-lago security zone.
+Reporters broadcast their reports from Howard Park in West Palm Beach and other remote locations.

 Nautical sightseers hoping to catch a view of President Trump by sea are quickly escorted out of the area by the Coast Guard.
 Fishermen also are discouraged from dropping their lines too close to Mar-a-lago.